Business.gov.nl

 Conditions for a licence

 In order to be eligible for a licence, you must satisfy a number of conditions.
 Your employees must have the required diplomas, you can apply for recognition of these professional qualifications to Justis.
 There are also requirements concerning proof of identity, uniform and privacy.
-Private alarm centres and video surveillance centres must be certified by Kiwa NCP (in Dutch).

-Permission for employees
+Permission for managers, supervisors, and employees

-Your employees also need permission.
-This permission is granted by your local chief of police.
+Managers, supervisors, and employees need permission from the Ministry of Justice and Security or the local chief of police.
 If you are both a manager and an employee, you need to apply for permission for both roles.
-Installers of alarm equipment for private alarm centres need a declaration of reliability issued by their local police force.

 Hospitality